 Matching 32 mutually beneficial mentoring relationships between members of the GYA initiative and at-risk scholars (as of November 2019), leading to increased professional network connections and opportunities for at-risk scholars.

 The successful selection of at-risk scholars as new GYA members in 2019.

-Second skills training workshop planned to take place in September 2019, at Wolfson College, Oxford, UK.
+Second career development workshop held in September 2019, at Wolfson College, Oxford, UK.

 Looking forward, the At-Risk Scholars Initiative aims to expand partnerships with organisations that work with at-risk scholars in the Global South.